nicuserban/SSM/README.md

 all the params into config.php, change $useDb value to true, and enter db connection details for the other params.
 Note that the port is optional.
 Leave it empty if you don't need to specify it.
+5)Also, dump db structure provided in the repo into your database.
+(For the moment only table for players achievments is available).

+@TO DO
+Make an additional clas for operations related to player (like getAllAchievmentsForPlayer)